stewart-lab/fast_km/README.md

 ## Adding Documents to the Database

-Before running queries, you need to add documents to the database.
+Before running KM/SKiM queries, you need to add documents to the database.
-You can add documents and index them for querying via the API:
+You can add documents via the API:

 ```python
 import requests